 Perhaps one of the biggest myths in tattoo aftercare is to “let your wound breath or dry out”.

 Friction, avoid it!
 With any new tattoo on the foot you’ll want to stay away from wearing shoes for at least a minimum of two weeks.
-In the worse case scenario where you have a job that requires shoes, do yourself a favor and request three days off work.
-Again, that’s assuming the worst here.

-The reason I mention that is because your foot will swell up like a balloon, making it impossible to move around in shoes.
+Often your foot will swell up like a balloon, making it impossible to move around in shoes.
 Should you end up wearing shoes, wrap your foot in plastic wrap or a bandage and use medical tape to secure.

 With that said, the proper way to care for a new foot tattoo starts with wearing sandals.
 Avoid putting on socks, as not only does it cause rubbing issues, but they’ll also stick to the skin.
 When that happens you can potentially pull out some of the color.